charlyalizadeh/OnePane/README.md

 ## Implementation motivation

 The implementation is not using OOP as a conscient choice.
-Even though using OOP may help with maintainenace, I think it would decrease the readability.
+Even though using OOP may help with maintenance, I think it would decrease the readability.
 Please, don't refactor this code using OOP except if you know what you are doing and have good motivation to do so.